Slow: "A gorgeous, heartbreaking gem of a film"

 When dancer Elena meets sign language interpreter Dovydas their instant connection bodes well for a romantic relationship.
 But when Doyvdas reveals he’s asexual, their dynamic changes.
 From Sundance-winning director Marija Kavtaradze comes a modern love story about two people exploring how to build their own kind of intimacy.

-Our Film Programme Coordinator Kate tells us more about Slow, and why you should see it later this month.
+Our Film Programme Coordinator Kate tells us more about Slow, and why she chose it to be part of our film programme in May.

 Gorgeous and intimate, Slow is the latest film by Lithuanian director Marija Kavtaradzė, which follows Elena and Dovydas, who meet through their work and feel an immediate attraction.
 They begin seeing each other, but the dynamic changes when Dovydas reveals he’s asexual.